Merzasphor/MWSE/docs/source/lua/type/tes3gameSetting.rst

     The unique identifier for the object.

 `index`_ (`number`_)
+    Read-only.
 The array index for the GMST.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.